 Physical Therapy in Steamboat Springs for Volleyball Players

-Welcome to Four Points Physical Therapy's patient resource about Physical Therapy services for volleyball.
+Welcome to Four Points Physical Therapy's resource about volleyball.

 The majority of volleyball injuries occur to the hands, wrists, ankles and knees.
 Plus, there is considerable strain placed on the muscles of the back through bending, as well as muscles that can be pulled and strained through repetitive jumping.